About Me

 About

-I’m a Wiltshire based landscape painter and nature writer, focusing primarily on the four seasons and their fluctuating narratives.
-My work mostly consists of loose brushstrokes, pastel tones and ambiguous compositions, which I consciously practice in the hope of creating landscape paintings that are emotionally tangible.
+I am a Wiltshire based landscape painter and nature writer, focusing primarily on the four seasons and their individual narratives.
+My work consists of loose brushstrokes, pastel tones and ambiguous compositions.
+I practice these techniques when painting in the hope of creating something that appears emotionally tangible and light in spirit.
+Colours are able to sooth and heal, which are two notions I seek both across the palette and in texture.

-A large body of my work is also dedicated to seascapes, inspired by frequent trips to the Dorset and Cornish coastline.
-These dynamic locations know no limit when it comes to forging ephemeral displays of light, colours and textures.
-The sea itself has always been a source of inspiration and comfort to me, and I believe my love of water manages to wriggle its way into the pieces of work I create.
+A lot of my art is also dedicated to the wonderful seascapes I frequently visit, such as the Dorset and Cornish coastline.
+These dynamic locations know no limit when it comes to forging ephemeral displays of light, colour and texture.
+The sea itself has always been a source of inspiration and comfort to me, so it only feels natural to explore this passion as far as I creatively can.

 Artists that have influenced my style and approach to landscape painting include Sir William Gillies, Ivon Hitchens, Peter Doig, Claude Monet, John Maclauchlan Milne and Lise Temple.
 Writers include Robert MacFarlane, Laurie Lee, Emily Brontë, William Wordsworth, James Rebanks and Kenneth Grahame.